TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 We now have a shell as the `tom` user.

-Now, we can retrieve the `user.txt` flag:
+And we can retrieve the `user.txt` flag:

 <br />